Christmas is not for wimps.

 In Germany we have a Christmas tradition to eat goose on Christmas day.
 Just like the Thanksgiving turkey in the States the preparations are time-consuming.
-Luckily there are alternatives to cooking your own goose now: They can either eat out or order goose-to-go.
+Luckily there are alternatives to cooking your own goose now: People can either eat out or order goose-to-go.

 My Christmas holidays profit from structure.
 The more persons are involved the more a plan can help.
-This plan should include lots of free spaces and breathing room to prevent pressure building up because of a tight schedule.
+This plan should include lots of free spaces and breathing room though to prevent pressure building up because of a tight schedule.

 How detailed you plan for the holidays depends on you.
 Here are some ideas: